-Between 2014–15 and 2018–19 the proportion of presentations assigned a triage category of Urgent have increased, and the proportions assigned the triage categories of Semi-urgent or Non-urgent have decreased.
+Between 2015–16 and 2019–20 the proportion of presentations assigned a triage category of Urgent increased, and the proportions assigned the triage categories of Semi-urgent or Non-urgent decreased.

-The mode of arrival is whether a patient arrives by ambulance, or another form of transport.
-This section presents information on how people arrived to the ED.
+The mode of arrival relates to how a patient arrives at the ED, whether by ambulance, or another form of transport.

-The episode end status describes the status of the patient at the conclusion of the non-admitted patient episode in the emergency department, including whether the patient was subsequently admitted to the ED.
+The episode end status describes the status of the patient at the conclusion of the non-admitted patient episode in the emergency department, including whether the patient was subsequently admitted to the hospital.

 In the data visualisation, you can explore ED visits by type of presentation.